 MT technology has moved on a lot since.
 As ADAPT’s Andy Way pointed out, the “transformer model” (arising from Google research published in 2017) is widely recognized as producing superior results and is now the dominant paradigm.
 “I’d be surprised if DeepL is still using CNNs,” Way told Slator.

 LocJobs is the new language industry talent hub, where candidates connect to new opportunities and employers find the most qualified professionals in the translation and localization industry.
 Browse new jobs now.

 Indeed, DeepL blogged about a major change to its approach to neural networks in Feb 2020.
 While disclosing no details, it stated that its AI researchers had succeeded in achieving another breakthrough in quality, resulting in more precision for the target text.

 It is clear that research is at the heart of DeepL.
 A source close to the company told Slator that, although its outward focus is on the nuances of language, the company is run by researchers and engineers and “definitely has a tech startup heart.”

 According to LinkedIn data, engineering is the company’s largest function (accounting for 28% of employees) and the company has about a dozen Research Scientists, mostly located in Germany.

-DeepL job posts describe the team as “a small, effective and extremely good team with a lot of trust and very short decision-making processes.
-The decision makers are researchers/developers themselves.”
+DeepL job posts describe the team as “a small, effective, and extremely good team with a lot of trusts and very short decision-making processes.
+The decision-makers are researchers/developers themselves.”